gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

             description: "Description of Model-specific selection criterion."
             example: "V1"

+    # Add more parameters as needed
+    param_name:
+        type: param_type
+        required: true/false
+        valid_values: list_of_valid_values  # or range, or omit if not applicable
+        default: default_value  # include if there's a default value
+        example: example_value
+        description: "Description of what this parameter represents"
+        function: "Which function uses this parameter"

     # Performance metrics (if needed) and references
     performance:
     metrics:
         - name: "metric_name"
         value: "metric_value"
         description: "What this metric represents"

         # Add more metrics as needed
         - name: "metric_name"
         value: "metric_value"
         description: "What this metric represents"

     plots: "URL_to_performance_plots"  # URL or path to visualizations

     # Add References here
     references:
-        - "Citation for your model or dataset"
+        - "Citation for your model or training dataset"

 Step 3: Implementing the Model Class
 ====================================